Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Property (T)

-Second, to prove the above theorem, we will translate it to a matrix eigenvalue problem.
-To do this we'll need the following lemma (which is a standard result concerning normalized weighted Laplacian except for the part of $C_0$):
+As we shall see in the next subsection, it is sometimes useful to state the Laplacian eigenvalue condition in theorem \ref{Prop(T)reduction} in matrix form.
+To do this we'll need the following lemma (which is a standard result concerning normalized Laplacian adapted to the weighted Laplacian that we use):

 \begin{lemma} Let $Z=(V,E)$ be a connected finite graph with a weight function $m$.
 And $\Delta^+: C^0 (Z, \mathbb{R}) \rightarrow C^0 (Z, \mathbb{R})$ is defined as before (with respect to the weight function).
 Define the following $\vert V \vert \times \vert V \vert$ matrix: